 Neck lift surgery is best for sagging jowls, loose neck skin and fat accumulation under the chin.
 The neck lift incision often begins in front of the ear lobe and then wraps around and behind the ear ending in the lower scalp.

-During your facelift recovery, you’ll wear a compressive face wrap.
+During your facelift recovery, you’ll wear a compression face wrap.
 This will minimize swelling and bruising once the procedure is completed.
-This compressive wrap should be worn around the area for two weeks, 24 hours a day and then the individual should wear it for half of the day or during the evening for about two weeks.
+This compression wrap should be worn around the area for two weeks, 24 hours a day and then the individual should wear it for half of the day or during the evening for about two weeks.
 Bruising and swelling are common during this time.
 You can also have some temporary numbness during this time.
 Thin tubes may be placed to drain any excess blood or fluid that may collect under the skin.
 It takes about 2 weeks before you’re able to go out in public.
-After the two-week period it’s safe to apply makeup except over the incisions.
+After the two-week period, it’s safe to apply makeup except over the incisions.
 It will take 6-8 weeks for the majority of the skin to settle and it takes one year for the scars to completely mature.

 The decision to have facelift surgery is personal.
 You will have to decide if the benefits outweigh the risks and potential complications.
 Potential risks of facelift surgery include:

 These risks should be fully discussed with your surgeon prior to consent and surgery.

 It may take a few months for the swelling in the face to subside.
 It will also take some time for the incision lines to mature.
 Daily sun protection and a healthy lifestyle will help extend the results of your facial rejuvenation.
 Your final result should provide you with a more youthful appearance that will help you feel more confident about yourself.